Arts and Culture in OKC

-Oklahoma City’s art scene runs year round, so depending upon your preference, there are options in visual and performing arts every day.
+Oklahoma City’s art scene runs year-round, so depending on your preference, there are options in visual and performing arts every day.
 Most of the city’s arts options are located in or near downtown, making it very easy to access more than one choice.

-Oklahoma City Ballet’s season runs from October through April.
-The company boasts an international group of dancers, many trained in some of the best schools in the world.
-Artistic Director Robert Mills has a repertory that includes classical works like Giselle, Swan Lake, and Romeo and Juliet, as well as more contemporary masters like George Ballanchine and Twyla Tharp.
+Oklahoma City Ballet's season runs from October through April.
+The company boasts an international group of talented dancers from all over the world and produces four-main stage productions each season under Artistic Director, Robert Mills.
 For visitors from larger cities, the ticket prices will be a very pleasant surprise.

-The Oklahoma City Philharmonic offers shows year round, and the season is a combination of classics, pops and discovery family series.
+The Oklahoma City Philharmonic offers shows year-round, and the season is a combination of classics, pops and discovery family series.
 Conductor Joel Levine oversees an outstanding collection of musicians, and world-renowned musicians and vocalists are featured every season.
-Concerts are at the Civic Center Music Hall downtown, and the area has plenty of parking and easy access to some of the city’s best restaurants.
+Concerts are at the Civic Center Music Hall in Oklahoma City's Arts District, and the area has plenty of parking and easy access to some of the city’s best restaurants.

-Also in the downtown area is the Oklahoma City Museum of Art.
+Also in the Arts District is the Oklahoma City Museum of Art.
 Visitors are greeted by a massive Dale Chihuly glass sculpture as they walk into the foyer, a not-so-subtle promise of what the third floor holds.
 The first floor is always occupied by a traveling, rotating exhibit that features classic and contemporary artists in a wide range of media.
-The second floor holds several rooms where selections from the OKCMOA’s permanent collection are displayed—everything from mixed media, to painting, to sculpture.
+The second floor holds several rooms where selections from the OKCMOA’s permanent collection are displayed – everything from mixed media to painting to sculpture.
 The third floor of the museum is home to a collection of Dale Chihuly glass exhibits.
 Ranging from the whimsical to the serious, Chihuly’s work is always remarkable, and the OKCMOA has done a wonderful job of staging the separate assemblages as a voyage of discovery.

-Less than a mile from the OKCMOA is the official gallery of the Individual Artists of Oklahoma (IAO), an organization that supports and features local artists from all over the state.
-The gallery is located in the Film Row district, close to plenty of food and entertainment.
+Less than a mile from the OKC Museum of Art is the official gallery of the Individual Artists of Oklahoma (IAO), an organization that supports and features local artists from all over the state.
+The gallery is located in Film Row, close to plenty of food and entertainment.
 Exhibits rotate regularly, and the work on display comes from every conceivable genre, including film.
 A venue in the rear of the building regularly features poetry and music as well.